Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

         def configure_optimizers(self):
             return torch.optim.Adam(self.parameters(), lr=0.0002)

-We create a new method called `shared_step` that all loops can use.
+We create a new method called ``shared_step`` that all loops can use.
 This method name is arbitrary and NOT reserved.

 Inference in research
 ^^^^^^^^^^^^^^^^^^^^^
-In the case where we want to perform inference with the system we can add a `forward` method to the LightningModule.
+In the case where you want to perform inference with the system you can add a ``forward`` method to the LightningModule.

 .. note:: When using forward, you are responsible to call :func:`~torch.nn.Module.eval` and use the :func:`~torch.no_grad` context manager.